cptlobster/plasma-i3/README.md

 This repository has useful information for configuring KDE Plasma to use i3 (rather than KWin) as your window manager.
 I might also write a script to automatically do it (or an AUR package that you can install to automatically apply the tweaks).

-*Note: This guide is written primarily for Arch Linux users.
-While configurations may be consistent across distros, some package names might need to be changed.*
+*Note: This guide is VERY hastily written, also primarily for Arch Linux.
+This is primarily based on my own experience configuring this, and does not represent all use cases / system configurations.
+While some things may be consistent across systems / distros / display managers / Plasma versions, your mileage may vary.
+Definitely double check package names as a good first step.*

 # Install Packages